scanzy/scanzyCMS/README.md

 * PHP 5.4 or higher
 * MySQL database

-If you want to use MsSql you only have to change the setup query (change foreign keys suff)
+If you want to use MsSql you only have to change the setup query (change foreign keys stuff)

 ### Getting started